 Should I tell about my disability on my application to college?

 You are not required to disclose your disability at any time and the college is prohibited by Federal law from asking you about a disability on the application form.
 If you believe your disability has had a negative impact on your grades and test scores and, thus, those scores do not truly reflect your ability to do college level work, then it might benefit you to explain that to the admission officer or committee.
 However, this is a personal decision that you should also discuss with knowledgeable folks such as your parents, school counselor, vocational rehabilitation counselor, or even someone at the college.
-Often, once a student has been accepted, the college will give incoming students information regarding the office or offices that provide services for students with disabilities as well as time frames for requesting accommodations.
-It is, then, up to you to contact the appropriate officials if you feel you will need services.

 Are there any scholarships for disabled students?

 Generally, no, there are no Federally-funded scholarship or loan programs specifically targeted to students with disabilities.
-However, there may be local or regional scholarships or loan programs established by eleemosynary or charitable organizations for which you might be eligible.
-You should contact the Financial Aid Office at the colleges you are considering; they are knowledgeable about the various scholarships and loan programs available and often can give you a list which describes the qualifications and application deadlines required for the various loans and scholarships.
-If you are not a client of Vocational Rehabilitation, you may wish to apply for services from VR to see if you are eligible and could receive support.
+You should contact the Financial Aid Office at of the universities you are considering; they are knowledgeable about the various scholarships and loan programs available and often can give you a list which describes the qualifications and application deadlines required for the various loans and scholarships.
+If you are not a client of Vocational Rehabilitation Services | Texas Workforce Commission , you may wish to apply for services to see if you are eligible and could receive support.

 The HEATH Resource Center produces a helpful guide to scholarship and other funding sources.
-Look for the "Financial Aid Guide" publication at https://www.heath.gwu.edu/financial-aid-scholarships-and-internships
+Look for the "Financial Aid Guide" publication at Financial Aid, Scholarships, and Internships | HEATH Resource Center | The George Washington University (gwu.edu)

 How do I find out what my rights are in college?